bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 #### Grouping

 Grouping is a syntactically complex operation.
 For grouping, we need to define an aggregation pipeline.
-We will not discuss this in mote details, but the following example shows its use.
+We will not discuss this in more detail, but the following example shows its use.

 ```csharp
 // products in the "Balls" category grouped by VAT percentage